2xic/optimization-playground/notes/llm.md

 ## Large language models
+For the paper notes that are so short that they don't need their own file.

 ### [Language Models Can Teach Themselves to Use Tools](https://arxiv.org/pdf/2302.04761.pdf)
 Language models are good at a lot of complicated tasks, but somtimes not the very good at things like simple math questions.
 The authors therefore learned the model to use a API to ge tthe best of both worlds.